overwolf/overwolf.github.io/docs/api/overwolf-os.md

 sidebar_label: overwolf.os
 ---

-Use the `overwolf.os` API for Operating System related functionalities.
+Use this API for Operating System related functionalities.

 ## Methods Reference